Steive-URK21CS1188/Airport-Management-System/README.md

 # ✈️ Airport Management System

 A full-stack **Airport Management System** built using **Spring Boot (Java), React.js, MySQL, TailwindCSS, and Eureka for microservices discovery**.
-This project was developed as a **team of 5**, with each member handling separate modules.

 ---